Contents

 Now that hazards have been identified, it’s time to decide how to handle them.

-Under the OSH Act, employers have a duty to provide workplaces that are free of known hazards that could harm their employees.
-Comparing what you’re already doing with best practice is the most effective way to do this.
+Under the OSH Act, employers are obligated to maintain workplaces that are free from known hazards that could pose risks to their employees.
+One of the most effective strategies to achieve this is by benchmarking your current practices against industry best standards.

 First, assess the controls you currently have in place and how they’re implemented.
 Compare these controls against identified best practices to see if there’s room for improvement.